 The Church was founded in 1902 in the small foothills town of Penryn.
 The original church was near the center of town approximately 3 miles from its current location.
 The church moved to its current location in approximately 1963.
 The church is well known in the community for the annual food bazaar which is always held on the 4th weekend of September.
 The annual food bazaar started in 1964, just after the church moved to the new location.

-The church supports many organizations such as the Placer Buddhist Women’s Association (PBWA), Young Buddhist Association (YBA), Sierra Bonsai Club, Dharma School, and Placer Ume Taiko Groups.
-The church also holds various classes during the week including calligraphy, flower arranging, Tai Chi, Obon dancing and exercise classes.
+The church supports many organizations such as the Placer Buddhist Women’s Association (PBWA), Sierra Bonsai Club, Dharma School, and Placer Ume Taiko Group.
+The church also holds various classes during the week including Buddhist Study Classes, Tai Chi, Obon dancing and exercise classes.
 See the church calendar for class times.